This post was updated November 2023.

 Related Content: Beginner’s Guide to Virtual Reality Ads

-4) Programmatic Advertising
+5) Programmatic Advertising

 Here’s a quick look at how programmatic advertising works:

+“Most search-driven manual advertising campaigns (even those performed with professional tools) take into account three or four targets: the keyword, time of day, and location.
 Such tools like programmatic demand-side platforms can use hundreds of targeting signals to individualize the advertisement and even target according to lifestyle or behavior habits when integrated with customer data platforms.”

 One popular application of programmatic ad buying you should consider adopting is real-time bidding (aka.
 RTB), which uses real-time auctions to buy guaranteed ad impressions in advance from specific publisher sites.

-5) Conversational Marketing
+7) Conversational Marketing

-Conversational marketing is a marketing tactic that involves creating real-time conversations with prospects or customers to build relationships, increase engagement and even make sales.
+Conversational marketing is a digital marketing tactic that involves creating real-time conversations with prospects or customers to build relationships, increase engagement and even make sales.
 The aim of conversational marketing is to create unique experiences for each user by providing an interactive experience through chatbots, voice search, SMS and other digital channels.

 By leveraging AI technologies such as natural language processing (NLP) to analyze customer intent and provide personalized responses, businesses can offer more engaging interactions while gathering valuable insights into their target audience.
 This allows them to deliver personalized experiences at scale which can ultimately lead to increased conversions.

-People want it that way, and so brands are reacting accordingly.
-When consumers have a question, 82% want an “immediate” response.
+Keep in mind: When consumers have a question, 82% want an “immediate” response.